-I know times are tough – organisations are in the mode of restructure after restructure and redundancies – and there is constant pressure to meet budgets and make more money.
+I know times are tough and creating an inclusive culture may not be on the agenda for many organisations.
+Most are in the mode of restructure after restructure and redundancies.
+And there is constant pressure to meet budgets and make more money.

 Senior leaders are stressed and focused on the bottom line and ask: